Welcome to "Severe Diarrhea" your resource for health issues

 When to Contact a Medical Professional

 Diarrhea is not usually harmful, but it can become dangerous or signal a more serious problem.
-You should see the doctor if you experience any of the following:
+You should consider seeing your doctor if you experience any of the following:

-- severe pain in the abdomen or rectum
+- Serious pain in the abdomen or rectum

-- You have blood, pus, foul-smelling or oily-looking stools
+- You have blood, pus, foul-smelling or oily-appearing stools

 - Your stools are black